-Home > pages > dads-recipe-book > Hamentashen Dough
+Home > pages > stevens-recipe-book > Hamentashen Dough

 2 sticks butter or margarine softened (see Jwinokur note below)

 1 cup (200 g) sugar (plus 1/4 cup for a bit sweeter and crisper dough)

 4 cups (568 g) flour

 1 tsp salt

 Cream butter and sugar.
 Add eggs, one at a time until well blended.
 Add flavorings.